Mjohnwright/echo19-web-survey/README.md

 echo19, a progressive political communications and research platform, conducts large scale surveys via automated and live phone interviews, and large scale survey recruitment via distributed human SMS delivery.

 Currently, SMS survey recruitment is for 3rd party survey instruments.
-In order to facilitate a tighter integration with the existing echo19 suite of research tools, I will create the echo19 web survey.
+In order to facilitate a tighter integration with the existing echo19 suite of research tools, this echo19 web survey platform will directly host surveys.
+This will allow partners to conduct research using automated telephony, live-operator phone, and web survey all withiin the same, familiar platform.

-echo19 web survey will integrate the existing echo19 PHP/Yii/MySQL survey design, list management, and scheduling features with a new SMS recruitment and survey delivery system built using Node.js, Express.js, React, and Sequelize.
+echo19 web survey will integrate the existing echo19 PHP/Yii/MySQL survey design, list management, and scheduling features with a new SMS recruitment and survey delivery system built using PHP, Node.js, Express.js, and React.

 ### Existing Infrastructure
   - MySQL database running on AWS RDS